 - You are able to rely on a recognised defence.

 This section of our website deals with the most common criminal-law defences that apply in the ACT, including material from the ACT’s Human Rights Act.
-The Territory is one of only two jurisdictions in Australia to have a Human Rights Act.
+The Territory is one of only three jurisdictions in Australia to have a Human Rights Act.

 Some of the criminal defences are highly technical legal concepts and some are not.